mariaarabelo/differo/README.md

 In order to verify that, we check if any piece of the current player reached its goal and if any player is out of moves.

-### Game State Evaluation
-- value/3 assesses the game state, potentially used for AI decision-making.
-????????????

 ### Computer Plays
-- choose_move/4 allows the computer to make moves based on a given level (1: random, 2: greedy) ??????????????
+- `choose_move/4` allows the computer to make random moves.
+- `seed_random/0` seed the random number generator.

 ## Conclusions
 This DIFFERO Prolog implementation offers a functional game with core features.
-Known issues include [describe any known issues].
-Future improvements may involve [mention potential enhancements].
+Known issues include the different format of board that brought complexities to the game logic.
+Future improvements may involve including levels of difficulty to the bots.

 ## Bibliography
 - https://boardgamegeek.com/boardgame/375056/differo